How many superfoods can you think of that have a cult following as big as this?

 How does apple cider vinegar alkalize the body?

-For the most part, this is only the case with plant matter.
+For the most part, the alkalizing effect of foods is only the case with plant-based.
 Like vegetables, the vast majority of animal products also have acidic pH values to begin with too.
 However unlike vegetables, their affect in the body is acidifying instead of alkalizing.

 To give you a few examples (28):